MitaliKatudia/WuzzyBears/README.txt

 Updated the Database with command -- Update-Database -Context ApplicationDbContext Started the application again.....Everything went well but the data I updated in SeedData.cs did not show.
 Closing the application and starting it again....
+Built the application again and updated the database... ran the app and now it has the data I manually added in SeedData.cs Completed Part 8 of Application....Ended at 06:09pm